Unboxed-Software/solana-course/content/transfer-hook.md

 The last two steps are fairly easy, nothing crazy or new, so we will just focus on explaining the first step.

 We said before that there are three ways to store the accounts: directly store the account address, store the seeds to derive a PDA of the program itself, and store the seeds to derive a PDA for a program other than the Transfer Hook program.

 The first method is easy; you just need to get the account address.
 You can pass it to the instruction or get it from a library (like the system program or the token program), or you can even hardcode it.

-However, the most interesting part here is deriving the account, and it could either be a PDA of the transfer hook program itself or a PDA of another program like an associated token account.
+However, the most interesting part here is storing the seeds, and it could either be a PDA of the transfer hook program itself or a PDA of another program like an associated token account.
 We can do both of them by using `ExtraAccountMeta::new_with_seeds` and `ExtraAccountMeta::new_external_pda_with_seeds`, respectively, and pass the seeds to them.

-To learn how we could pass the seeds, let's take a look at the code itself:
+To learn how we could pass the seeds, let's take a look at the source code itself:

 ```rust
 pub fn new_with_seeds(